How to Grow No-Spray Organic Apples

 Tips for keeping your apple trees healthy and productive

-The spores of apple scab live on fallen leaves and reproduce during the winter.
-To minimize the opportunities for scab, I rake up and remove leaves as soon as they’ve all fallen.
+The spores of apple scabs live on fallen leaves and reproduce during the winter.
+To minimize the opportunities for a scab, I rake up and remove leaves as soon as they’ve all fallen.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.